ConvertAPI/docs/conversion-chaining.md

-Converted files that are stored on convertapi.com server can be accessible for further conversion operations.
+Converted files that are stored on the convertapi.com server can be accessed for further conversion operations.
 This method allows conversion chaining, without increased network load.
 Example: conversion PDF to JPG produces as many files as there are pages in PDF file.
-If these files are stored on the server and links to the files are passed to ZIP converter, result will be one ZIP file with JPG files of each PDF page.
-The `StoreFile=true` parameter must be set when calling conversion endpoint.
+If these files are stored on the server and links to the files are passed to the ZIP converter, the result will be a single ZIP archive with JPG files of each PDF page.
+The `StoreFile=true` parameter must be set when calling the conversion endpoint.

-The example below converts PDF to JPG and store result files on server for chaining.
+The example below converts a PDF to JPG and stores the result on a server for chaining.

 ### Convert PDF to JPG - chain #1
 ```